 Other discounts that college students might be eligible for include:

-Ask one of our Trusted Choice agents about these discounts when you shop for your policy.
+Ask an independent insurance agent about these discounts when you shop for your policy.

 What Car Insurance Coverage Is Necessary for Students Away at College?